Iouie/The-Heist/README.md

 2D Unity Game similar to Asteroids

-Use the control keys to navigate through the roads and space to shoot the enemy cars and ultimately trying to survive.
+Use the arrow keys to navigate through the roads and SPACE to shoot the enemy cars.
+Your ultimate goal is to destroy as many cars as you can while avoiding them!